first-hep/first-hep.github.io/about.md

 collecting enormous data samples and the development of *sophisticated software* capable of analyzing the experimental data.
 People are the key to developing successful research software.
+The
-The Framework for Integrated Research Software Training in High Energy Physics (FIRST-HEP) aims to develop a community framework for software training to prepare the scientific and engineering workforce needed for the computing challenges of high-energy physics experiments.
+**Framework for Integrated Research Software Training in High Energy Physics (FIRST-HEP)** project aims to develop a community framework for software training to prepare the scientific and engineering workforce needed for the computing challenges of high-energy physics experiments.

 Training is central to building the skills needed to address the computing challenges of the HL-LHC era.

-One key insight is the need to think of training not as a set of individual, disconnected activities, but as part of a larger framework, as shown in Figure 4.
+One key insight is the need to think of training not as a set of individual, disconnected activities, but as part of a larger framework, as shown here:

 ![Training Framework](/assets/img/Training-Pyramid.png){:class="img-responsive"}